-FCS_RNG.1.2 The TSF shall provide random numbers together with a post processing described in DTRNG application note and DTRNG library that meet the "standard" level of ANSSI requirements (French scheme).
-In addition, The TSF shall provide random numbers that meet AIS 31 version 1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 on the TRNG output in order to ensure that the TRNG is working properly.
+FCS_RNG.1.2 The TSF shall provide random numbers together with a post processing described in DTRNG application note and DTRNG library that meet:

+- the rule RègleArchiGVA-2 of [21] (French scheme)

+- AIS31 version 3.1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 September 2001, Class P2-High (German scheme)

+Application Note: The DTRNG library comprises some functions that performs statistical test on the TRNG output in order to ensure that the TRNG is working properly.
 If test is fails the function return an error value and the TRNG is shuttled down.
 Those functions are described in DTRNG Application note.